MoeyJac/py-card-aggregator/README.md

 2. Save the files in the CardLists folder
 3. IMPORTANT: Remove the first row of each file (Extra Owned row)
 4. Run the script
-   1. On Mac, right click card-aggregator.py > Open With > IDLE.app (or IDLE3.app)
+   1. On Mac, right click card-aggregator.py > Open With > IDLE.app (or IDLE3.app) > In IDLE click Run > Run Module
    2. On Windows, click run.bat
 5. View aggregated card counts in AggregateCards.csv